EsriDE/OpenDataBridge/README.md

 * make a copy namend buildLocal.properties from the file build.properties
 * change the properties test.service.username and test.service.pwd with your AcrGIS Online Account
 * The Maven property local.configfile must point to the buildLocal.properties file
-* Activate the env-dev profile
+* Activate the env-dev profile and execute the maven process